0dayUnit/0dayUnit.github.io/_posts/EC-Council_Cpent_Exams.md

 date: 2026-08-22 02:00:00 +0530
 categories: [Research]
 tags: [EC-Council, CPENT, Hackers4Humanity, Penetration Testing, Ethical Hacking, Certification]
-description: "description: "EC-Council offered selected cybersecurity professionals a sponsored CPENT exam through Hackers4Humanity.
+description: "EC-Council offered selected cybersecurity professionals a sponsored CPENT exam through Hackers4Humanity.
 Here's what the initiative was, how it worked, who was eligible, and why it was more than just a free CPENT giveaway."
 ---

 A few months ago, something interesting started happening in the cybersecurity community.